ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/tasks/create-sample-data.markdown

 * Sample data can be generated only on an empty database.

 * Most of the examples in the RavenDB documentation are based on this sample data.
-  Thus, creating it will enable you to play with the data as you familiarize yourself with RavenDB features by using the documentation.
+  Thus, creating it will enable you to play with the data as you use the documentation to familiarize yourself with RavenDB features.

 * In this page:
   * [Create Sample Data](../../../studio/database/tasks/create-sample-data#create-sample-data)